 Ms. Noon focuses her practice in the areas of estate planning, trust and estate administration and elder law.

 Prior to joining the firm, Ms. Noon practiced in Woodbury where she represented clients in the areas of estate planning, trust and estate administration, elder law, special needs planning, Article 81 Guardianship and 17A Guardianships.

-Ms. Noon received her Bachelor of Science degree from St. John’s University, her Juris Doctor degree from Touro College Jacob D. Fuchsberg Law Center, and is currently pursuing a Masters of Law in Taxation from Boston University School of Law.
+Ms. Noon received her Bachelor of Science degree from St. John’s University, her Juris Doctor degree from Touro College Jacob D. Fuchsberg Law Center, and a Masters of Law in Taxation from Boston University School of Law.

 Ms. Noon is admitted to practice law in the State of New York and is a member of the New York State Bar Association and Suffolk County Bar Association.